suzannejmatthews/aosk/chapter2.md

 Packets traditionally travelled between routers via wires.
 These wires could be telephone wires, television cable wires, or large fibre-optic cables running deep underwater.
-That’s one of the reasons why many of the common internet providers were originally telephone and cable providers.
+That's one of the reasons why many of the common internet providers were originally telephone and cable providers.
 Since everyone has a unique IP address and a unique path to the network, information transfer was traditionally assumed to be "safe".